January 11 to January 15

 *We are unable to give a flu vaccine to anyone under the age of 18 who is not a WSU student, or anyone who is pregnant.

 - Prior to your arrival, check for COVID-19 symptoms like fever, cough, shortness of breath, or headache.
 If showing any symptoms, please do not attend the event.
 See the full CDC symptoms list here.

 - If you know or think you’ve been in contact with someone who has COVID-19, please do not attend the event.
 See self-quarantine resources for assistance.

 - Complete the required attestation via myWSU prior to your arrival.
 You must show proof that you completed the attestation before entering.

-- Staff will check your temperature before you can gain access to the building.
+- Staff will check your temperature at the entrance.
 If your temperature reads 100.4⁰F or higher, you will be asked to return at a later time.